Berries

 Much of the health benefits berries provide are due to the phytochemicals they contain.
 These potent compounds protect plants against bacterial and fungal infections, UV radiation and environmental damage and they serve a similar purpose in our bodies.

-An almost magical bunch of compounds berries cotain are called phenols or phenolic compounds.
+An almost magical bunch of compounds berries contain are called phenols or phenolic compounds.
 They have antioxidant, anti-inflammatory and antimicrobial effects, lower blood pressure and cholesterol, have been linked to reducing the risk of heart disease, including heart attacks, cancer, diabetes, arthritis and neurodegenerative diseases.
-On top of that, they also encourage beneficial bacteria in your gut!

-Anthocyanins are a type pf phenolic compound – they‘re pigments responsible for the bright red, blue and purple colour of many fruits, vegetables and flowers but they also have strong health-protective properties.
-They are antioxidants and have anti-inflammatory properties, have been linked to lower risk of heart disease and even cancer.
+Anthocyanins are a type of phenolic compound – they‘re pigments responsible for the bright red, blue and purple colour of many fruits, vegetables and flowers but they also have strong health-protective properties.
+They are antioxidants and have anti-inflammatory properties and have been linked to lower risk of heart disease and even cancer.
 Anthocyanins tend to be concentrated in the skin of fruits but berries that have a brightly coloured flesh, such as strawberries, blackberries or raspberries, contain more as the whole fruit is saturated with them.

 Strawberries

-As well as containing the powerful phenols, strawberries are an excellent source of vitamin C and the important mineral manganese.
+As well as containing powerful phenols, strawberries are an excellent source of vitamin C and the important mineral manganese.
 They also contain decent amounts of folate (vitamin B9) and potassium.

 Strawberries have some powerful antioxidants, such as pelargonidin – responsible for their bright red colour – and ellagic acid, which helps to strengthen your immune system.